Inference on the structure of gene regulatory networks: Discussion and conclusions

-ODE-based models (including dynamical system methods) have an advantage: once the parameters are determined, we can directly predict the behavior under new perturbations.
 To derive ODE models, we assume there are infinitely many identical cells living in a stationary environment, and the underlying dynamics is time-homogeneous.
 These assumptions are not always true: we only have finitely many cells; cells have heterogeneity; the environment keeps changing; cells are mutating over time.
 Besides, this derivation might fail in nonlinear cases.
 For a nonlinear function $f$ and a random variable $X$, the expectation generally cannot cross $f$: $\mathbb{E}[f(X)]\ne f(\mathbb{E}X)$.
-Therefore, the ODE-based models cannot match the reality with extremely high accuracy, which conflicts with the fact that some ODE-based models (such as the method in Subsection \ref{partial}) are numerically sensitive to perturbations.
+Therefore, the ODE-based models cannot match the reality with extremely high accuracy, although some ODE-based models (such as the method in Subsection \ref{partial}) are numerically sensitive to perturbations.

 When there are not enough data, one solution is to produce more data through interpolation \cite{bansal2006inference}.
-With this method, the dynamics is already stipulated by the data interpolation method.
+With this method, the dynamics of gene regulation is already stipulated by the data interpolation method.
 The new data can only be used to confirm that their dynamics follow the interpolation method.
 Therefore, this approach is essentially equivalent to adding more assumptions (e.g., linearity) into the model.
 We need to be cautious not to regard assumptions as conclusions.